paytonmeuw/IS424GroupProject/README.md

 User Stories:
 As a user I need to be able to access all coworking information in my area.

 As a user I need an easy to use and visually appealing website.

 For future sprints:

 As a user I want to be able to create an account

 As a user I want to be able to filter

-As a user I want to be able to access social media accounts As a user I want to be able to login
+As a user I want to be able to access social media accounts

+As a user I want to be able to login

 As a user I want to be able to contact the administrators

 Table:
 <img width="477" alt="Screen Shot 2022-10-24 at 9 54 22 PM" src="https://user-images.githubusercontent.com/70721470/197671259-7311a645-4591-4e45-93d4-4d0d3a07332a.png">
+*Some items related to user stories for future sprints

 Burndown Screenshot 1: